lbo462/course-notes/arm/arm.md

 That could also have happened if you changed location area in a different manner, but that one was spicier.

 When you change location areas, your UE (in RRC IDLE state) listen to the broadcast channel of the closer RAN.
+More especially, it listen the *beacons* of the closest RAN.
 Because it understands it changed location area, it connects itself to the RAN and sends its new location to the CNC, which updates the location DB.

 Now, when Nicole calls you, even if you're not using your phone, the call is sent via the paging channel on the correct location area.